How Manual Transmissions Work: Explained in an Easy Way

 And another cool thing is that if you can operate a manual transmission, you will be able to run any type of vehicle.

 Normally, a base-model vehicle is equipped with a 5-speed manual transmission.
 In more expensive vehicles, a 6-speed transmission is equipped instead.

-Various Parts of a Manual Gearbox
+Various Parts of Manual Transmission

-Clutch and Clutch Pedal
+1. Clutch and Clutch Pedal